0x416c616e/java15_javafx15_jar_template/README.md

 4. Build -> Build Artifacts -> Build
 5. Double click the run.vbs script
 6. You are now running the JAR

+### How to change the name of the JAR

+Here's an example of how to change the name of the JAR.
+When you change the name of the JAR, there are a few other things that need to change.

+1. Click File -> Project Structure -> Artifacts
+2. In the "Name" field towards the top middle, rename "java15_jar_test:jar" to something like "my_program:jar" without quotes (if you use a different name, replace the following instructions' use of "my_program" to your own filename)
+3. Under the part that says "Output Layout" look for the part that says "java15_jar_test.jar"
+4. Right click "java15_jar_test.jar and hit "Rename"
+5. Change the text to "my_program.jar" (without quotes) and hit enter
+3. Click apply
+4. Click OK
+5. Click Build -> Build Artifacts -> my_program:jar -> Build
+6. In an Explorer window, navigate to the java15_javafx15_jar_template folder
+7. Right click on run.bat and hit edit to open it with notepad
+8. On line 4, replace "cd java15_jar_test_jar" with "cd my_program_jar" (without quotes)
+9. At the end of line 5, replace "java15_jar_test.jar" with "my_program.jar"
+10. Save the file